getgud-io/cpp-getgud-sdk/README.md

 EXAMPLE
 ```

-For multiple title support on the same machine - Link.
-(TODO)
+For multiple title support on the same machine see method overload

 Include the follwing header file: